-This year's Families Learning Summit will bring two-generation family engagement to life for hundreds of attendees on October 17-19, 2016, in Detroit, Mich.
-The National Center for Families Learning (NCFL) has hand-picked sessions and speakers covering everything from early literacy to adult education, and digital learning to community coalitions and family engagement research.
+This year's Families Learning Summit brought two-generation family engagement to life for hundreds of attendees in Detroit, Mich.
+The National Center for Families Learning (NCFL) had hand-picked sessions and speakers covering everything from early literacy to adult education, and digital learning to community coalitions and family engagement research.

 - Keynote speakers and panelists include Sonia Manzano ("Maria" on Sesame Street); Dale Dougherty (Maker Media, Inc.); Dana Suskind (30 Million Words); Anne Mosle (Aspen Ascend); and more.

 - 90 concurrent sessions spanning two-generation programming to digital learning and STEM—from early childhood through adult education